 - Oxygen therapy to help your child breathe

-- Suctioning of her nose and mouth to take out mucus
+- Suctioning of their nose and mouth to take out mucus

 Typically, most kids feel better and can go home in about 2 to 5 days.
-If your child’s case is more severe, and she needs a machine to help her breathe, it could mean a longer stay -- about 4 to 8 days.
+If your child’s case is more severe, and they need a machine to help them breathe, it could mean a longer stay -- about 4 to 8 days.